phaniankur/d-bee/README.md

-# 🐝 D-Bee: Natural Language to SQL Execution in Seconds
+## 🐝 D-Bee: AI MySQL Co-pilot

-D-Bee is an open-source tool that transforms plain English into executable SQL queries in seconds.
+D-Bee is an AI co-pilot that transforms plain English into complex executable SQL queries in seconds.

 ## Overview